Reunion of Honor on Iwo Jima in 2007

 Click to see a 21 minute color video of the WWII battle to capture Iwo Jima.
 It is in three 7 minute segments: Part 1, Part 2 and Part 3.
 This video gives the background to better understand and appreciate my slideshow of the 2007 visit.

 The slideshow lasts 3 minutes and 11 seconds.
 My thanks to Lee Greenwood for his stirring, patriotic music.
+Make sure you have your computer's sound turned on.

 This slideshow is dedicated to all members of the U.S. Marine Corps, both veterans & active duty.
 You will see examples in the video of active duty Marines helping veterans.
 One Marine, surnamed Jarvis, quickly dropped on all fours to become a step stool when one veteran needed to get into a humvee and the auxiliary steps were unavailable.